Efficient Berry Phase Calculation via Adaptive Variational Quantum Computing Approach: Introduction

 To alleviate the circuit depth constraints, the adaptive variational quantum dynamics simulation (AVQDS) algorithm provides a useful alternative for simulating adiabatic evolution~\cite{AVQDS}.
 Unlike fixed-ansatz variational methods, AVQDS dynamically constructs an efficient variational ansatz by selecting parameterized unitaries from a predefined operator pool.
 Specifically, during the time evolution, unitaries are added to the variational ansatz to keep the McLachlan distance~\cite{mclachlan64variational}, which quantifies deviations between the variational and exact state evolution, below a predefined threshold.
 By leveraging this strategy, AVQDS reduces quantum circuit complexity while maintaining simulation accuracy, making it well-suited for quantum simulations of topological properties.

-In this work, we extend the Trotterized cyclic adiabatic evolution approach in Ref.~\cite{Murta2020} with AVQDS, demonstrating its efficiency in computing the Berry phase for both noninteracting and interacting systems.
+In this work, we extend the Trotterized cyclic adiabatic evolution approach in Ref.~\citenum{Murta2020} with AVQDS, demonstrating its efficiency in computing the Berry phase for both noninteracting and interacting systems.
 To benchmark our method, we compute the Berry phase for a dimerized Fermi-Hubbard chain with four sites and compare our results to exact diagonalization.
 We analyze quantum circuit complexity and demonstrate the robustness of our approach across a broad parameter space pertaining to adiabatic evolution and variational algorithm.
 Our findings underscore the potential of AVQDS for efficient quantum simulations of topological materials.

 The paper is organized as follows.
-In Section~\ref{sec:avqds}, we provide an overview of the AVQDS algorithm.
-Section~\ref{sec:methods} discusses our methodology for computing the Berry phase, including quantum circuit implementation.
-Section~\ref{sec:res} presents our numerical results for the dimerized Fermi-Hubbard model in the non-interacting and interacting regimes, benchmarking AVQDS against exact diagonalization as well as analyzing computational cost and robustness.
-Finally, Section~\ref{sec:con} presents our conclusions and outlines future directions for extending AVQDS to more complex topological systems.
+In Sec.~\ref{sec:avqds}, we provide an overview of the AVQDS algorithm.
+Sec.~\ref{sec:methods} discusses our methodology for computing the Berry phase, including quantum circuit implementation.
+Sec.~\ref{sec:res} presents our numerical results for the dimerized Fermi-Hubbard model in the noninteracting and interacting regimes, benchmarking AVQDS against exact diagonalization as well as analyzing computational cost and robustness.
+Finally, Sec.~\ref{sec:con} presents our conclusions and outlines future directions for extending AVQDS to more complex topological systems.